Deck the Halls with DIY Christmas Ornaments!

 Ah, popsicle sticks!
 A crafting staple!
 You can use popsicle sticks to create any number of frame shapes, from Christmas Trees (simply glue three green popsicle sticks in a triangle and add a brown cardstock base at the bottom) to Snowflakes to Snowmen and more.
 This tutorial is for a simple rectangular frame, but once you have the basics down, start thinking “outside the gift box”!

-Popsicle Sticks (Try to find ones on the smaller side; these may be known as “
+Popsicle Sticks (Try to find ones on the smaller side)

 Markers or Paint